f5devcentral/terraform-bigip-postbuild-config/sh/README.md

 # Usage
 This module uses remote-exec on the BIG-IP.
 For this to work the admin user (or whatever user with which we're connecting to the BIG-IP) must have its default shell set to ```bash``` rather than ```tmsh```.
-This can be accomplished by sending a Declarative Onboarding declaration, including account configuration, before the shell script with an appropriate ```depends_on``` stanza.
+If you use one of F5's BIG-IP provisioning modules, the default shell is set for you.
+Otherwise, this can be accomplished by sending a Declarative Onboarding declaration, including account configuration, before the shell script with an appropriate ```depends_on``` stanza.

 For example,
 ```hcl